-If your RC stick have neutral position, better to select the SPEED mode to have better control compared with the ANGLE mode.
+If your RC stick have neutral position, you can select the SPEED MODE that is commonly used for gimbal control.

 Connect and tune remaining axes the same way, as required.
 You have 5 PWM inputs to assign to all axes and to the "command" channel.